Skip to content

 guided-resume-task

-Skill preferences are also respected: if a skill activation block is present in system context, the executor uses it to decide which skills to load during the resumed session, without relaxing verification or artifact requirements.
+Skill preferences are also respected: if a skill activation block is present in system context, the executor loads any matching skills during the resumed session, without relaxing verification or artifact requirements.

 VariableDescriptionRequired